-- Cerro Prieto continuing the advancement of Cerro Prieto located in Sonora State, Mexico.
-Part of the proceeds of the new secured medium term loan facility (the "Facility") announced on September 22, 2014 has been used to make significant changes to the crushing circuit and gold recovery process at Cerro Prieto which is expected to ramp up production. - Cerro Colorado Mine commence a planned wind-down with a focus of minimizing costs and safely ceasing operations. - San José de Gracia continue to work with the Government of the State of Sinaloa, acting as a facilitator through the mediation process, with the goal of bringing a resolution to the conflict with DynaUSA and moving forward with the project.
+- Cerro Prieto continuing the advancement of Cerro Prieto located in Sonora State, Mexico. - Cerro Colorado Mine complete the planning of a wind-down with a focus of minimizing costs and safely ceasing operations. - San José de Gracia continue to work with the Government of the State of Sinaloa, acting as a facilitator through the mediation process, with the goal of bringing a resolution to the conflict with DynaUSA and moving forward with the project.